25th Airborne Brigade: Russian annexation of Crimea and the war in Donbas

 On 13 June 2014, an IL-76 transport plane was shot down near Luhansk, Ukraine, killing 40 25th Airborne Brigade troops.
 According to a statement released by the Ukrainian Defense Ministry, "On the night of June 13–14, firing from an anti-aircraft gun and a large-caliber machine gun, anti-regime forces cynically and treacherously shot down a Ukraine armed forces transport plane IL-76 which was bringing personnel for rotation."

 A company of the brigade was deployed to Crimea during its annexation by Russia in 2014.
 It became one of the few, if not the only, Ukrainian units to leave Crimea as a unit, still bearing their arms.

-Two of the brigade's BMD-2s were captured by rebels during the war in Donbas.
 Acting President Oleksandr Turchynov announced his intention to disband the brigade, a decision that was later reversed.
 Since the start of the Russo-Ukrainian war, the brigade has taken an active role in the fighting in eastern Ukraine.